Sunshine likes to make artists shine! Hence, her interview series was born. Contact her for your moment in Sunshine's Spotlight.

 Who Is Elle Mears?

 I recently met Elle Mears during a weekend trip to Nashville.
 She was my bartender at Bootleggers and served me the best moonshine on Broadway.

 I was pleasantly surprised to discover that Elle was also an aspiring singer.
 During my visit to Nashville, I challenged a few musicians on Broadway to perform my favorite song "Drinking Problem" by Midland.
 Most musicians did not know the song so they declined.
 Elle did not decline even though she wasn't familiar with the song.
 Elle nailed her performance.

 I am now honored to interview Elle Mears and follow her career as she rises to the top and shines like a star along the way.

 Elle was born in Port Townsend, Washington and now calls Nashville her home.
-The whole world is her muse - her dog, friends, family, heartbreaks, joys...around every corner is something to be inspired by.
+The whole world is her muse – her dog, friends, family, heartbreaks, joys...around every corner she finds something to be inspired by.